DanielBMarkham/Info-Ops/manuscript/chapter2.md

 Well, if they argued, instead of asking honest, humble, and probing questions, they would continue to have different models.
 They might even get quite emotional about it.
 If they met in smaller groups, each group would have the same model but the overall group would be split.
 In fact, if they had different sub-groups, the different sub-groups would coalesce more or less depending on how good their questions were of each other.

-This process that held true no matter what the topic.
+This process held true no matter what the topic.
 It was magic.
 You could pick anything you could express in words, put a group of people together, and they would form a common mental model around those things.
 Simply by using good questioning of one another.

 People had been accidentally doing this for thousands of years before the Greeks, of course, but it was Socrates and his buds that figured out that this was a generic process you could apply to anything.